 The All for Kidz Team meeting with village leaders in Kathonzweni.

-Small donations make a big difference for kids in Kenya.
+for kids in Kenya.

 All for KIDZ is currently raising funds and hopes to install this well during the 2017-18 school year.
 We have already identified the best location where deep down, several fault lines cross each other and water collects.
 Because of the size of this community, we hope to improve the basic pump handle well by installing solar panels to power a pump for lifting the water into a raised tank for a much greater yield of water to the community.